heasia7227/express-study/README.md

 # express-study

-How to build a server using Express, Introducing Typescript and using SQLServer database, sequelize ORM
+How to build a server using Express, Introducing Typescript and using SQLServer database, sqlite database, sequelize ORM

 # demo1